 Seen (again at Michael's expense) in the pilot episode for the Immersion reboot.

 Workaholic: Monty Oum, the CGI specialist for Red vs. Blue and other shows, apparently works like a machine and fits this trope to a T when on the job.
 When off of work, he will fall asleep in his chair due to exhaustion.
-One can only imagine it's worse now that he's got RWBY...
+It's likely gotten worse now with RWBY.